team

 Melis İnce, PhD Student

-Melis studied Psychology in Cyprus and Cognitive Neuroscience in Trento.
+Melis PhD work investigates object continuity in experimental and natural scenes as part of the ERC project.
+She studied Psychology in Cyprus and Cognitive Neuroscience in Trento.
 After completing her Master’s thesis on decoding attentional planning on obstacle avoidance using MEG, she worked at the Italian Institute of Technology in Genova on time to contact estimation on auditory perception.
-She joined the lab as a PhD, to work on object continuity in experimental and natural scenes as part of the ERC project.

 eMail: melis.ince@hu-berlin.de